 A rash of children's parties

-For all those parents lucky enough to have had
+For all those parents lucky enough to have

 Kids born when the weather is decent